Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Liza Young Thug's own brother is the latest to cut a deal.

-He's also a rapper, and he is now avoiding prison time after entering his guilty plea.
+As you mentioned, he's also a rapper, and he is now avoiding prison time after entering his guilty plea.

 But one condition of that deal, and there are many, one condition being that he's not allowed to have any contact with his brother until after the trial is over.

-As the calendar ticks closer to a trial, the list of defendants taking plea deals in the high profile YSL case continues to grow.
+As the calendar ticks closer to a trial, the list of defendants taking plea deals in the high-profile YSL case continues to grow.

 As you guys can see, all these guys are pleading guilty, man.

-So the fact that all these guys pled guilty and took deals, well, the government's getting something in return.
+So, the fact that all these guys pled guilty and took deals, well, the government's getting something in return.

 A lot of that times, guys, it's testimony, all right?